Margaret Minnicks has been an online writer for many years. She writes articles that are interesting to her readers.

 Alternative to Sending "Happy Belated Birthday" Cards

 If you remember someone's birthday after the birthday has passed, you can still send a card with the appropriate wording.
 Look for a card that says, "Belated Happy Birthday" instead of "Happy Belated Birthday" where the adjective is misplaced.
 Someone can't go back to the actual date and be happy.
 However, the person can go forward with your good wishes if you say them the correct way.
 Remember, it is the wish that is belated, not the birthday.

 Your verbal greeting should have the same wording because the same explanation applies.

 Some people might not agree with the information in this article.
 That's their right and privilege.
-However, there are some people who really do want to know the correct way to say things.
+However, some people really do want to know the correct way to say things.

 Yes, it is a minor thing to consider in the scheme of life's problems, but it is true nonetheless.
 It seems to be something no one has thought about before.
 Perhaps they will think about it now.